eddiejpot/rocket-tea/README.md

 ### Customer:

-- Wants to buy a cup of tea / many teas as quick as possible and collect it near my location
+- Wants to buy a cup of tea / many teas as quick as possible and collect it near their location
 - Wants to choose the pick up time
-- Wants to customize my tea order
+- Wants to customize their tea order
-- Wants to know the status of my order
+- Wants to know the status of their order
-  - figure out where archived orders go

 ### Store: